FAQ: What can districts do to ensure proper setup of a new school or grades in FastBridge?

 Sign up for important early warning system/MTSS emails - The Iowa Department of Education periodically sends out emails with important Iowa specific information and updates.
 Sign up for the EWS listserv

-- Select Default Literacy Assessments - Default literacy assessment selection will be completed in the CASA system for the upcoming school year
+- Select Default Literacy Assessments for K-6 grades - Default literacy assessment selection will be completed in the CASA system for the upcoming school year

 Begin training new FastBridge District Managers - For new districts or non-public schools, partnering with another school district currently using FastBridge to train new FastBridge District Managers is suggested.
 This can also be done early in the Fall once your district/school is set up in FastBridge